komodo108/space.trash/README.md

 ### Story
 You are working in a bot factory & you come across an unusual bot which you can't work on.
-You are fired from your job.
-Later, you find some trashed bots including the unusual bot in the trash.
+They take over the factory and lead you on a fantastical journey to return to their home.

-They want you to help them return to their home.
-You go from planet to planet, programming the the trashed bots to help you acquire the resources needed to progress.
+You go from planet to planet, programming trashed bots to help you acquire the resources needed to progress.

 ### Features
 * Integration with Python to program with